VitoFe/PinnedBingChat/README.md

 ## License :page_with_curl:

 This project is licensed under the GPLv3 License - see the LICENSE file included in this project for details.
-This project uses some code from Bing Chat for All Browsers, specifically the code that allows Bing Chat to be used in Firefox.
-The rest of the code in this project is original and not related to Bing Chat for All Browsers - see the NOTICE file included in this project for details.
+See the NOTICE file included in this project for details.